-- Rationale: There is some spare capacity at adult football pitches at several community-accessible sites in Maidstone, including the site at Boughton Monchelsea Recreation Ground which was formerly used by the Invicta Panthers and is currently unused for football, so converting two pitches for rugby league would improve capacity. - Advantages: The advantages of this scenario are as follows: - The conversion of football pitches to rugby league could be achieved relatively cheaply, without detriment to current football needs. - The conversion could be effected at a site with secured community use, thereby solving the lack of security of tenure at the club's current site. - Disadvantages: The disadvantages of this scenario are as follows: - Although there is some current peak time spare capacity at adult football pitches in the borough, deficits of youth football and mini-soccer pitches mean that conversion for other local football needs is a higher priority. - All existing football pitches are likely to be needed to meet increasing demand for football in the future, unless alternative provision is made. - Conclusions: Whilst this scenario offers a pragmatic and cost-effective solution to meeting some short-term rugby league needs, it is not the preferred longer-term solution.
+- Rationale: There is some spare capacity at adult football pitches at several community-accessible sites in Maidstone, so converting two pitches for rugby league would improve capacity. - Advantages: The advantages of this scenario are as follows: - The conversion of football pitches to rugby league could be achieved relatively cheaply, without detriment to current football needs. - The conversion could be effected at a site with secured community use, thereby solving the lack of security of tenure at the club's current site. - Disadvantages: The disadvantages of this scenario are as follows: - Although there is some current peak time spare capacity at adult football pitches in the borough, deficits of youth football and mini-soccer pitches mean that conversion for other local football needs is a higher priority. - All existing football pitches are likely to be needed to meet increasing demand for football in the future, unless alternative provision is made. - Conclusions: Whilst this scenario offers a pragmatic and cost-effective solution to meeting some short-term rugby league needs, it is not the preferred longer-term solution.